This Post contains Affiliate links and as an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 Batteries are not 100% efficient; Lithium Batteries have 95-98% efficiency while lead Acid batteries have a 80-85% efficiency rate.

-Why a Deep Cycle Batteries
+Why you need a Deep Cycle Battery

 The battery type most used, by far, for solar applications is the 12 volt Deep Cycle battery.
 Sometimes it’s referred to as a Deep Cell battery or a Deep Discharge battery.
 Deep cycle batteries are designed to produce a steady amount of current over a long period of time.